 Several CTA bus routes have stops along Clark St and several more are a short distance away in the park.
 The nearest CTA train stop is the Red, Brown and Purple Line station at Fullerton, nearly a mile northwest of the Belden-Stratford.

 Taxi service is nearly always available outside the building.
 The nearest Zipcar car-sharing locations are several blocks from the building.

 Access to I-90/94 and the city’s expressway grid is inconvenient, and can be a source of misery during peak hours.

-Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the managed apartment buildings, although none of the nearby buildings offer comparable amenities.
+Rentals are typically available in a number of nearby condo buildings, sometimes at lower rents than in the managed apartment buildings, although none of the nearby buildings offer comparable amenities.